magento/magento2-page-builder/docs/create-basic-content-type/step-2-add-templates.md

 Conventions for adding content type templates are as follows.

-- Page Builder requires you to name your templates `preview.html` for the Admin template and `master.html` for the storefront template.
+- Page Builder requires you to name your templates `preview.html` for the Admin preview template and `master.html` for the master format storefront template.

 - Page Builder requires the name of an `appearance` to match the name of the directory containing the appearance templates.
-For example, `default` is the conventional name for content types with only one `appearance`.
-Therefore, the directory name should also be `default`.
+If they don't match, your content type appearances will not render.

-  If you navigate to the Banner templates (`app/code/Magento/PageBuilder/view/adminhtml/web/template/content-type/banner`) you can see that the names of the template directories match the names of the four appearances defined in the `banner.xml` configuration file as shown here:
+  For example, if you navigate to the Banner's appearance templates (`app/code/Magento/PageBuilder/view/adminhtml/web/template/content-type/banner`) you can see that the names of the template directories match the names of the four appearances defined in the `banner.xml` configuration file as shown here:

   ```xml
   <appearances>